Click here to see high resolution image.

 If anyone builds my Tumbler in real life, I would love to hear what you think about it.
 I am very happy with the design and I don’t think it will ever leave my nightstand.
 However, I can't say the same for my wife never leaving me, since she will be dusting it everyday for the rest of our lives.

-If you like this project, you may also like this other Cuusoo project my wife and I made for an Invader Zim House and Voot
+If you like this project, you may also like these other Cuusoo projects my wife and I made.
+An Invader Zim House and Voot